Please take time to read the following terms and conditions carefully as they form the basis of the contract between us.

 At present, there are no mandatory health formalities for British Citizens travelling to the destinations that we currently feature in our publicity material, but please bear in mind that requirements may change and may vary for other nationalities.

-We include travel insurance in quotations where groups originate in the UK so that we can be sure you and your group are adequately covered and that we are well placed to offer any appropriate assistance.
+We include travel insurance so that we can be sure you and your group are adequately covered and that we are well placed to offer any appropriate assistance.

 It is a condition of booking that all group members are covered by appropriate travel insurance.